usesummit/models/README.md

 # Summit Models
-Because no-code needs open-source libraries.
+Because no-code/low-code needs open-source libraries!

 Models can be imported into Summit as plaintext [using the import feature](https://usesummit.com/e/boards/import).